ad-freiburg/ad-blog/content/post/project-dkgqa.md

 ## Conclusion and future work

 With this project, we demonstrate the potential of LLMs for query generation in knowledge graph question answering systems.
 We build a flexible and extensible training pipeline for finetuning LLMs on the Wikidata SimpleQuestions dataset.
 We apply two recent models on this task, Phi-2 and Mistral-7B.
 We achieve promising evaluation results even with basic conversion techniques.
 Finally, we show that using constrained prefix decoding improves results even further.
+Overall, our fully finetuned Mistral-7B yields the best results.

 Still, our approach has some limitations.
 Our models can only deal with simple questions, i.e., they only generate queries consisting of a single triple.
 Furthermore, we only consider the Wikidata knowledge graph.
 However, these limitations are not inherent to our approach.
 We use a full deep-learning setup that can be used to generate arbitrary text.
 Therefore, it is straightforward to extend our approach to different datasets and other types of knowledge graphs.
 In particular, applying our approach to more complex questions and queries is a promising direction for future work.